michael-small/strength-star/README.md

 ## Documentation

 React's default README encompasing how to run/build/test was moved to `Documentation/ReactStockREADME.md`.
-The docs also cover proposed code formatting guidlines, component hierarchy, and stack.
+The docs also cover proposed code formatting guidlines, component hierarchy, stack, and styling guidelines.